Industry News

 The objectives of a marketing brief are to clarify expectations and align stakeholders around a common framework.

-In particular, a marketing brief makes it possible to:
+A marketing brief makes it possible in particular to:

 • define the objectives of the project